Wrongful Death Your Experienced, Understanding And Responsive New Mexico Legal Advocates

 Who Can File a Wrongful Death Lawsuit in New Mexico?

 In New Mexico, only the personal representative of the victim’s wrongful death estate can initiate a wrongful death claim.
-The personal representative is appointed by the court.
-The personal representative can be a family member of the victim, or a neutral third party, like a local attorney or trust company.
-The personal representative has an obligation to make sure that any proceeds from a lawsuit get distributed to the right people under the New Mexico Wrongful Death Act.
+The court appointed a personal representative.
+The personal representative can be a family member of the victim or a neutral third party, like a local attorney or trust company.
+The personal representative is obligated to ensure that any proceeds from a lawsuit get distributed to the right people under the New Mexico Wrongful Death Act.

 How Do I Prove Liability in a Wrongful Death Claim?

-Negligence is a key concept in a wrongful death lawsuit and is typically one of the elements that needs to be proven for a successful claim.
-Negligence refers to the failure to exercise reasonable care or the breach of a duty of care owed to another person, resulting in harm or injury.
+Negligence is a key concept in a wrongful death lawsuit and is typically one of the elements that must be proven for a successful claim.
+Negligence refers to the failure to exercise reasonable care or breach a duty of care owed to another person, resulting in harm or injury.
 In the context of a wrongful death lawsuit, the plaintiff (the party bringing the lawsuit) typically needs to show that the defendant's negligence was a proximate cause of the death.

 Here are the basic components of negligence in the context of a wrongful death lawsuit: